• Messages

 A tunnel holds up to two active certificates so you can rotate without downtime: register the new certificate alongside the old one, redeploy your proxy with the new key pair, confirm traffic is flowing, then click Revoke on the old certificate's row.
 Revoked certificates remain visible in the list with a Revoked badge.

-Deploy the stack
+Deploy the tunnel stack

-The tunnel exists in the Console, but no traffic flows until the stack is running inside your network and dialed in with the tunnel token.
+The tunnel exists in the Console, but no traffic flows until the tunnel stack is running inside your network and dialed in with the tunnel token.
 Follow one of the deploy guides:

 Deploy with Docker Compose